rotki/docs/usage-guides/statistic.md

 Since rotki is tracking all your assets over time the first thing you can see is a value/time graph of your entire net value.

-> Note: The starting point of this graph will be when you started using the application as rotki takes balance snapshots daily.
-We also plan to provide analytics on data before that in the best effort basis as detailed in [this](https://github.com/rotki/rotki/issues/1379) issue.
+> [!NOTE]
+> This graph shows your data from the day you first used the app, as rotki takes daily snapshots.
+In the future, we plan to show older data using historical events, where possible (see [this issue](https://github.com/rotki/rotki/issues/1379)).

 ![Net value over time graph](/images/sc_stats_netvalue.png)